Mila-Vision-RG/mila-vision-rg.github.io/index.md

 ## Welcome

-This is the webpage for the computer vision reading groups at [Mila - Quebec AI Institute](https://mila.quebec/).
+This is the webpage for the computer vision reading group at [Mila - Quebec AI Institute](https://mila.quebec/).

 In our meetings, we present/discuss papers appearing in the leading computer vision conferences (e.g., CVPR, ICCV, ECCV, …) and machine learning conferences (e.g., NeurIPS, ICML, ICLR, AAAI, …) and also related ideas.